FrancisStudios/C64-Examples/README.md

 fun configurations, so we will be able to generate something like this, with only just a few lines of assembly code. ![image](./res/screen-color-text-demo.png)

+10) 💡 [10_keyboard_detection](./10_keyboard_detection/) detecting keyboard strokes is a
+pretty important feature for any computer program - especially for a commodore 64 program.
+When we try to control our player in games, or select options in a program, we rely on the computer being able to capture our keyboard strokes runtime and use it to compute some outcome (move a sprite on x or y axis or dispatch some event, or calculate with the keycode of the triggered key)

 ## Sources
 `Here I list some sources you can use for learning`